Dry Eye

 Treatment for Dry-Eye Disease is dependent on the cause.
 Frequently, adding additional tears via over-the-counter eye drops is sufficient.
 The supplemental tears should be used four times a day; occasionally, drops at two-hour intervals are required to clear the symptoms.
 Drs.
 Mendelsohn and Klein recommend refrigerating these over-the-counter eye drops because at lower temperatures, the viscosity of the drops increase and they are better able to penetrate the eye.

 If you are dealing with dry eye syndrome and would like to discuss your treatment options, be sure to contact Eye Surgeons and Consultants of Hollywood, Florida today!
-Dr. Alan Mendelsohn and Dr. Nathan Klein boast years of experience and are happy to help you get rid of your frustrating dry eye symptoms.
+Dr. Alan Mendelsohn and Dr. Nathan Klein are always happy to help you get rid of your frustrating dry eye symptoms.
 Call (954)894-1500 to set up your appointment today.